edgedb/edgedb/docs/clients/js/generation.rst

    * - ``interfaces``
      - Introspects your schema and generates file containing *TypeScript interfaces* that correspond to each object type.
-This is useful for writing typesafe code to interact with EdgeDB.
+This is useful for writing typesafe code to interact with |Gel|.
      - :ref:`docs <edgedb-js-interfaces>`

 Connection
 ^^^^^^^^^^

-The generators require a connection to an active EdgeDB database.
-It does **not** simply read your local ``.esdl`` schema files.
+The generators require a connection to an active |Gel| database.
+It does **not** simply read your local |.gel| schema files.
 Generators rely on the database to introspect the schema and analyze queries.
 Doing so without a database connection would require implementing a full EdgeQL parser and static analyzer in JavaScript—which we don't intend to do anytime soon.